 Interactive Computing and Scientific Visualization

-A 344 TB Lustre file system is available through a native interface on the interactive compute nodes and is available to systems and research instrumentation across campus via a cluster of load blaanced NFS servers.
+A 344 TB Lustre file system is available through a native interface on the interactive compute nodes and is available to systems and research instrumentation across campus via a cluster of load balanced NFS servers.

 Data Center Facilities and Network Connectivity

-Both facilities are equipped with raised floors and redundant HVAC cooling systems, extensive power distrubtion systems, large format UPS battery backup systems, and deisel-powered backup generators for prolonged outages.
+Both facilities are equipped with raised floors and redundant HVAC cooling systems, extensive power distribution systems, large format UPS battery backup systems, and diesel-powered backup generators for prolonged outages.
 Each of the campus data centers is connected to the campus enterprise and research networks via multiple 10Gbps connections.

-Florida State University is a founding member of the Sunshine State Education and Research Computing Alliance (SSERCA), which was created in 2010 to bring together Florida's geographically distributed edicuational institutitons in a way that maximizes their collective impact on research and education.
+Florida State University is a founding member of the Sunshine State Education and Research Computing Alliance (SSERCA), which was created in 2010 to bring together Florida's geographically distributed educational institutions in a way that maximizes their collective impact on research and education.
 SSERCA provides the management and technology framework to share and access resources distributed across the State of Florida.

 The alliance currently supports several projects with sophisticated workflows and complicated data and compute requirements.
 More details regarding how SSERCA is accelerating research in the State of Florida are available at http://sserca.org.
 Current member organizations include FAMU, FIT, FIU, FSU, UCF, UFL, UM, UNF, and USF.
 The Florida LambdaRail provides connectivity to all institutions in the alliance.